heyellieday/sprout-homework/readme.md

 Lastly, type

 ```
-shotgun app.rb to start the API server.
+shotgun app.rb
 ```

+which will start the API server.
 Navigate to http://localhost:9000 and enjoy the app!